-Google is starting to really put the hammer down when it comes to mobile accessibility.
-To put it plainly, if your site is not optimized for mobile, it needs to be pronto.
-If not, don’t expect your site to ever really evolve or gain any kind of high positioning on the SERP.
-Google is emphasizing sites with simple design, functionality, and mobile-friendliness.
+Google is starting to really bring the hammer down when it comes to mobile accessibility.
+To put it plainly, if your site is not optimized for mobile, it needs to be.
+Pronto.
+If not, don’t expect your site to evolve or gain any kind of high positioning on the SERP.
+Google is emphasizing simply designed, functional, and mobile-friendly sites.

 Time Spent on Site

 One of the other visitor-related factors that influence a site’s ranking in Google search results is how much time a visitor stays on a site.
-Moving forward, this factor will also be making an impact on the ranking of a site.
+Moving forward, this factor will also impact a site’s ranking.

-Along with systematic content updates, the amount of time a visitor spends on a site is one biggest indicators of a website’s quality.
-This, if you think about it, makes complete sense and is why having good content on your site is even more important than ever.
+Along with systematic content updates, the amount of time a visitor spends on a site is one of the biggest indicators of a website’s quality.
+If you think about it, this makes complete sense and is why having good content on your site is more important than ever.
 Hooking people in with a good article or video can keep them on your site longer, and thus, you’re earning double points with the algorithm for having good content and retaining site visitors.

 Digital Marketing, Simplified